dev-ardi/derivative-song-list/README.md

 # Derivative song list
-Tired that the top 50 of your country is the same across many weeks?
+Tired that the top 50 of your country being the same across many weeks?
 What if instead of total views you could sort by the increase of the views in a week?
 Or the velocity?
 Or the acceleration?
 Or the change in acceleration?
 Or anything in between?

 In between?
 What am I talking about?